facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

-# Introduction to evaluation interface
+# Introduction to the evaluation interface
 The simultaneous translation models from the shared task participants are evaluated under a server-client protocol.
 The participants are required to plug in their own model API in the protocol, and submit a Docker image.

 ## Server-Client Protocol